Report: Prince Harry says William attacked him during row

 “I landed on the dog’s bowl, which cracked under my back, the pieces cutting into me,” the book is quoted as saying.
 “I lay there for a moment, dazed, then got to my feet and told him to get out.”

+Harry says he had “scrapes and bruises” as a result of the tussle.
 William later apologized, the extract says.

+Separately, celebrity website Page Six reported that the book alleges William and his now-wife Kate encouraged Harry to wear a Nazi uniform to a costume party in 2005.
+Harry has repeatedly apologized and called the decision one of the biggest mistakes of his life.

 Neither Buckingham Palace, which represents King Charles III, nor William’s Kensington Palace office has commented on the claims.